How to write a scientific article.

 - Start the next paragraph by reminding the reader where we have got to i.e ‘To further delve into our question q we.. did x and found y, in a revolving door scenario.

 - The Results section is the main part of your story and it should be a story and not an itemized stock-take of the data.
-Point out trends and patterns, highlighting and making comparisons to keep the reader engaged.
+Point out trends and patterns as you go along, highlighting and making comparisons to keep the reader engaged.
+Note however that this is not the full in-depth Discussion of course.

 - For a brilliant demonstration of what the Results section is for, including a definition of good and bad witches(!), see the USF writing commons series on scientific writing with Kristin Sainani on YouTube.